show_page.php1 : mt04.jpg

 HISTORY: This rat was on a chronic 2-year oral toxicity study.
 Malocclusion and dental fractures were common in treated animals.
 The surfaces of the incisors were white, thickened or pitted.
 Frequently, the nasal, maxillary, frontal and parietal bones of treated rats were white, thickened, and rough compared to those of control animals.
 The changes were bilaterally symmetrical.

-HISTOPATHOLOGIC DESCRIPTION: Skull, cross section through maxillary sinuses: Bilaterally, teeth contain disorganized cuboidal to columnar ameloblasts that occasionally pile up 4-5 layers thick and line an enamel layer that has scalloped borders, increased clear space separating the enamel matrix, and numerous variably sized, up to 10um diameter, basophilic globules.
-There are multifocal areas with thinning of ameloblasts and subsequent thinning of enamel.
-The predentin and dentin layers are irregular, thickened 2‑3 times normal, and contain numerous variably sized, up to 20um diameter, coalescing, basophilic globules.
-The odontoblastic layer is thickened up to 2 times normal (pile up 6-7 layers thick) with increased numbers of vacuolated odontoblasts.
+HISTOPATHOLOGIC DESCRIPTION: Skull, cross section through maxillary sinuses: Bilaterally, teeth contain disorganized cuboidal to columnar ameloblasts that occasionally pile up 4-5 layers thick and line an enamel layer that has scalloped, fibrillar borders, increased clear space separating the enamel matrix, and numerous variably sized, up to 10µm diameter, basophilic globules.
+There are multifocal areas with thinning of enamel.
+The predentin and dentin layers are irregular, thickened 2‑3 times normal, and contain numerous variably sized, up to 20µm diameter, coalescing, basophilic globules.
+The odontoblastic layer is thickened up to 2 times normal (piling up to 7 layers thick) with increased numbers of vacuolated odontoblasts.
 Ameloblasts and odontoblasts occasionally contain similar basophilic globules.
-Diffusely, trabecular bone of the maxilla is mildly thickened (osteosclerosis), the matrix is disorganized with numerous basophilic resting and reversal lines reminiscent of woven bone, the bone has scalloped borders lined by osteoblasts, and there are numerous basophilic globules within the matrix (similar to the tooth matrix).
+Diffusely, trabecular bone of the maxilla is mildly thickened (osteosclerosis), the matrix is disorganized with numerous basophilic resting and reversal lines reminiscent of woven bone, the bone has scalloped borders lined by osteoblasts, and there are numerous basophilic globules within the matrix.
 The medullary spaces are small and contain increased fibrous connective tissue.
 Multifocally, the subepithelial connective tissue of the floor of the maxillary sinuses contains small aggregates of lymphocytes and plasma cells that form follicles (nasal associated lymphoid tissue).

-1. Maxilla: Osteosclerosis, diffuse, mild, with intratrabecular basophilic globular material.
+1. Maxilla: Osteosclerosis, chronic, diffuse, mild, with intratrabecular basophilic globular material.

 ETIOLOGIC DIAGNOSIS: Dental fluorosis and osteofluorosis